 First time entering freshman are encouraged to attend orientation.
-During orientation, a placement assessment will be conducted along with a review of college services, advising, and registration.
+The Orientation will review college services, advising, and registration.
 Advising will be available on a first-come, first serve basis.

 Parking

 Lighted parking lots are on each campus.
 The College reserves the right to have any vehicle that is illegally parked towed away by a professional wrecker service at the expense of the owner.